nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/4FTEJ4tDQqU/index.md

 source: youtube

 ---
 {{< youtube 4FTEJ4tDQqU >}}

-# Why did you embrace Agile over traditional project management as a developer?

  Agile's Journey: A Developer's Transition from Traditional to Agile Practices - Explore a developer's insightful journey from traditional project management to the empowering world of Agile and DevOps.
 Discover the transformative power of people over tools in this eye-opening video.

 *Enjoy this video? 🔔 Like and subscribe to our channel:* https://www.youtube.com/@nakedAgility